sjl/red-tape/docs/index.markdown

 Red Tape is a Clojure library for processing form data.
-It's heavily inspired by Django's forms, with some Clojurey twists.
+It's heavily inspired by Django's forms (the good parts), with some Clojurey twists.

 **License:** MIT/X11
 **Documentation:** <http://sjl.bitbucket.org/red-tape/>